Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Details of Noise parameter estimation in Cycle Benchmarking for the Pauli-Z Rotation Gate

-In the main text, we discussed the learnability of noise affecting the Pauli-Z rotation gate using cycle benchmarking~\cite{learnability-erhard2019characterizing}.
+In the main text, we discussed the {unbiased estimation} of noise {parameters} affecting the Pauli-Z rotation gate using cycle benchmarking~\cite{learnability-erhard2019characterizing}.
 In this section, we provide a more detailed analysis.

-As in the main text, we consider learning the noise on the Pauli-$Z$ rotation gate $U = R_z(\phi) = e^{-i\phi/2 Z}$ using cycle benchmarking.
+As in the main text, we consider {the estimation of} the noise on the Pauli-$Z$ rotation gate $U = \hat{R}_z(\phi) = e^{-i\phi/2 Z}$ using cycle benchmarking.
 As shown in Sec.~V, the noise channel $\mathcal{N}$ affecting $U$ can be twirled, such that its Pauli transfer matrix is expressed as

 which is parameterized by four independent parameters: $\lambda_1, \lambda_2, \alpha$, and $\theta$.
 The noise channel $\mathcal{N}$ represents a mixture of depolarizing noise, dephasing noise, amplitude damping noise, and coherent noise due to over-rotation.